-- (b) The allowance provided for in Clause 22.3(a) will be adjusted in accordance with the Consumer Price Index Meals Out & Take Away Foods Perth (ABS Cat.
-No. 6455.0.40.001). - 22.4 Ten Hour Break - (a) When overtime work is necessary it will, wherever reasonably practicable, be so arranged that the employee may have at least ten consecutive hours' off duty between the work of successive days. - (b) An employee who works so much overtime between the termination of their ordinary work on one day and the commencement of their work on the next day that they have not at least ten consecutive hours off duty between those times will, subject to this paragraph, be released after completion of such overtime until they have had ten consecutive hours off duty without loss of pay for ordinary working time occurring during such absence. - (c) If, on the instructions of the Employer, such employee resumes or continues work without having had such ten consecutive hours off duty, they will be paid at double rates until they are released from duty for such period and they will then be entitled to be absent until they have had ten consecutive hours off duty without loss of pay for ordinary working time occurring during such absence. - (d) The provisions of this subclause will apply in the case of shift employees who rotate from one shift to another, as if eight hours were substituted for ten hours when overtime is worked: - (i) for the purpose of changing shift rosters; or - (ii) where a shift employee does not report for duty; or - (iii) where a shift is worked by arrangement between the employees themselves. - 22.5 Enrolled Community Nurses or Enrolled Community School Nurses - (a) Work performed by an enrolled community nurse or an enrolled community school nurse at the direction of the Employer outside the spread of hours, or in addition to the daily hours prescribed in subclause 18.5 or on a Saturday or Sunday will be paid or compensated for as hereunder: - (i) one and one half times the ordinary rate for the first two hours and double time thereafter on any day Monday to Friday inclusive; - (ii) double time on Saturday or Sunday; - (iii) double time and one half on public holidays. - (b) Time off in lieu - (i) In lieu of making payment in accordance with subclauses 22.5(a)(i) and (ii), and by agreement between the employee and the Employer concerned, time off proportionate to the payment to which the employee is entitled may be taken at a time convenient to the Employer, provided that such time off is in unbroken periods, according to each period of overtime worked;
+22.4 Ten Hour Break

+- (a) When overtime work is necessary it will, wherever reasonably practicable, be so arranged that the Employee may have at least ten consecutive hours' off duty between the work of successive days. - (b) An Employee who works so much overtime between the termination of their ordinary work on one day and the commencement of their work on the next day that they have not at least ten consecutive hours off duty between those times will, subject to this paragraph, be released after completion of such overtime until they have had ten consecutive hours off duty without loss of pay for ordinary working time occurring during such absence.

+- (c) If, on the instructions of the Employer, such Employee resumes or continues work without having had such ten consecutive hours off duty, they will be paid at double rates until they are released from duty for such period and they will then be entitled to be absent until they have had ten consecutive hours off duty without loss of pay for ordinary working time occurring during such absence. - (d) The provisions of this subclause will apply in the case of shift Employees who rotate from one shift to another, as if eight hours were substituted for ten hours when overtime is worked: - (i) for the purpose of changing shift rosters; or - (ii) where a shift Employee does not report for duty; or - (iii) where a shift is worked by arrangement between the Employees themselves.

+22.5 Enrolled Community Nurses or Enrolled Community School Nurses

+- (a) Work performed by an enrolled community nurse or an enrolled community school nurse at the direction of the Employer outside the spread of hours, or in addition to the daily hours prescribed in subclause 20.14 or on a Saturday or Sunday will be paid or compensated for as hereunder: - (i) one and one half times the ordinary rate for the first two hours and double time thereafter on any day Monday to Friday inclusive; - (ii) double time on Saturday or Sunday; - (iii) double time and one half on public holidays.

+(b) Time off in lieu

-(ii) In lieu of making payment in accordance with subclause 22.5(a)(iii) and by agreement between the employee and the Employer, payment may be made at the rate of time and one half with equivalent time to that worked being taken off at a time convenient to the Employer.
+- (i) In lieu of making payment in accordance with subclauses 22.5(a)(i) and (ii), and by agreement between the Employee and the Employer concerned, time off proportionate to the payment to which the Employee is entitled may be taken at a time convenient to the Employer, provided that such time off is in unbroken periods, according to each period of overtime worked; - (ii) In lieu of making payment in accordance with subclause 22.5(a)(iii) and by agreement between the Employee and the Employer, payment may be made at the rate of time and one half with equivalent time to that worked being taken off at a time convenient to the Employer.

-23. ON CALL & RECALL
+23. ON CALL AND RECALL